An active-set algorithm for norm constrained quadratic problems: The Trust-Region Subproblem

 We will focus on the KKT points that are minimizers of \eqref{eqn:trs} rather than maximizers or saddle points.
 The characterization of global minimizers is widely known in the literature.
 The following theorem shows that the Lagrange multiplier $\mu^g$ of the global minimizer corresponds to the rightmost eigenvalue of $M$ in $\mathbb{C}$, which is always real: \begin{theorem} A KKT point of \eqref{eqn:trs} with Lagrange multiplier $\mu^g$ is a global minimizer if and only if $\mu^g$ is the rightmost eigenvalue of $M$.
-Furthermore, we necessarily have that $\mu^g \in [-\lambda_1, \infty)$. \end{theorem} \begin{proof} See \cite[Theorem 3.2]{Adachi2017}. \end{proof} In general, \eqref{eqn:trs} is guaranteed to possess a unique global optimizer, except perhaps in a special case that has deservedly been given a special name: \spnewtheorem*{definition*}{Definition\!\!}{\bfseries}{\rmfamily} \begin{definition*}[{Hard case}] Problem \eqref{eqn:trs} belongs to the \emph{hard case} when \mbox{$\mu^g = -\lambda_1$}. \end{definition*} We will see that in the hard case \eqref{eqn:trs} is still guaranteed to have a global minimizer, which might not necessarily be unique.
+Furthermore, we necessarily have that $\mu^g \in [-\lambda_1, \infty)$. \end{theorem} \begin{proof} See \cite[Theorem 3.2]{Adachi2017}. \end{proof} In general, \eqref{eqn:trs} is guaranteed to possess a unique global optimizer, except perhaps in a special case that has deservedly been given a special name: \spnewtheorem*{definition*}{Definition\!\!}{\bfseries}{\rmfamily} \begin{definition*}[{Hard case}] Problem \eqref{eqn:trs} belongs to the \emph{hard case} when \mbox{$\mu^g = -\lambda_1$}. \end{definition*} We will see that in the hard case \eqref{eqn:trs} is still guaranteed to have a global minimizer, but it is not necessarily unique.
 Furthermore, the computation of the minimizer(s) can be more challenging than in the ``standard'' case.

 Moreover, due to the nonconvexity of \eqref{eqn:trs} there can exist a local minimizer that is not global.
-We derive an analogous result for this minimizer that is called ``local-nonglobal'' \cite{Martinez1994}: \begin{theorem} \eqref{eqn:trs} has a second-order sufficient local-nonglobal minimizer if and only if it does not belong to the hard case and the second-rightmost eigenvalue of $M$ is real, simple and not in the spectrum of $-P$.
+We derive an analogous result for this minimizer that is called ``local-nonglobal'' \cite{Martinez1994}: \begin{theorem} Problem \eqref{eqn:trs} has a second-order sufficient local-nonglobal minimizer if and only if it does not belong to the hard case and the second-rightmost eigenvalue of $M$ \newcontentB{is real and simple}.
 Furthermore, if such a minimizer exists, then its Lagrange multiplier $\mu^{\ell}$ is equal to this second-rightmost eigenvalue. \end{theorem} \begin{proof} See \S \ref{sec:trs_proof}. \end{proof}